williamcodes/dotfiles/README.markdown

 # thedeeno's dotfiles

-This is the settings for  my development env.
+This repo contains my development env settings.
 I use a customized janus vim distribution for the editor and zsh for the shell.
-It's optimized for my rails/javascript development workflow.
+It's optimized for my rails/javascript workflow.

 ## install